turing-machines/mentals-ai/README.md

 |--------------------|-----------|--------------|
 |![react](assets/react.png) | ![space_invaders.gen](assets/space_invaders.gif) | ![mario.gen](assets/mario.gif) |

-Two key differences from existing multi-agent frameworks:
+Two key differences from existing agent frameworks:
 * The agent of any complexity is created in `Markdown` without using any programming language.
 But you can use Python inside the agent text if you need to;
 * This solution does not have built-in reasoning frameworks such as ReAct.
 This is the basis for building any reasoning framework you invent, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.